autobrr/autobrr.com/docs/configuration/notifications.md

 > You can enable all in the same agent or create separate agents for separate events.

-4. Add your Webhook URL which you can find in your Discord channel's settings tab.
+1. Add your Webhook URL

 > Webhook URLs are created in Discord.
 Go to `Server Settings` in your Discord room and click `Integrations` followed by `Webhooks`.
 Click `New Webhook` and follow the steps.